 The Company implements the following:

-- Compliant Right to Work and Identity checks (via an IDVT or Home Office Share Code check)
+- Right to Work and Identity checks (via an IDVT or Home Office Share Code check)

 - Ensuring compliance with National Minimum Wage or National Living Wage legislation

-- Compliance with statutory payments for holiday pay, sickness, maternity and other benefits
+- Compliance with statutory payments for holiday, sickness, maternity, paternity, and other benefits

 - Check of website domain